 CAN MY LAWYER PROSECUTE THE PERSON WHO INJURED ME IN ACCIDENT?
 PUT THEM IN JAIL?

-Our personal injury lawyers sometimes represent people who have been tragically injured or the family of someone killed in an accident.
+Our personal injury lawyers represent people who have been seriously injured.
+Also, the family of someone killed in an accident.
 Sometimes, the accident is caused by a simple mistake like accidentally running a red light.
-But sometimes the cause is much worse.Examples include drunk driver car accident, sometimes it is a defective product that the manufacturer knew was defective and decided to sell anyway, sometimes it is an auto accident with the driver on a cell phone or texting.
+But sometimes the cause is much worse.Examples include drunk driver car accident, or a defective product that the manufacturer knew was defective and decided to sell anyway.
+Likewise, an auto accident with the driver on a cell phone or texting.
 These very bad negligent acts by someone can cause serious injury or death.

 When the accident injury victim is catastrophically injured, or the family is faced with the death of a loved one, they may understandably become very angry, They want to punish the person who caused the unnecessary tragedy.
 Our attorneys sometimes are asked if we can do anything to punish the person who caused the accident, e.g., make sure they go to jail.
 The answer to that question is usually ‘no.’ We are ‘civil’ lawyers.
 Therefore, our jurisdiction is limited to bringing a civil claim for money damages against the person who caused the accident.
 This is true even if it was a drunk driver that killed someone, or they were illegally texting and driving.

 ONLY THE GOVERNMENT CAN PUT SOMEONE IN JAIL